-Pictured top: A day dress with long vertical pleats in the top and skirt plus contrasting panels that outline the jacket which is made of heavy cotton.
-Cloche hat with wide band.
+Pictured top: A day dress with long V neckline and vertical panels outline the jacket which is made of non-flowing heavy cotton.
 Bottom picture: Cloche hat with tall feather accent.

 THE TALL, HEAVY WOMAN

 Your proportions make you regal and poised just as a well-respected women of the 20's should be.
 You are not a natural "flapper" and your fashion taste should conform to the mature and classy instead of juvenile.